Having a solid content marketing strategy in place is a must-have for great content marketing execution.

 Audience insights

 This way, you remove all assumptions you have about your audience.
-For example, let’s say your target audience is property management companies.
-After doing audience research, you might be able to narrow that down to property management companies that employ leasing agents or property management companies with at least 200 doors.
+For example, let’s say your ideal audience is property management companies.
+After doing defined audience research, you might be able to narrow that down to property management companies that employ leasing agents or property management companies with at least 200 doors.

 1. Join communities